WerKarwerkar/WerKarwerkar/README.md

 ## Hi, I'm Weronika! 👋
-Nice to see you here ☺️
+Nice to see you here! 😊

-I am new in this field, but I find it cool, interesting, and fun!

-🌱 I’m currently learning FrontEnd Development at Noroff Oslo, finishing my first year.
+I’m a passionate Frontend Developer, having completed my second and final year at Noroff School of Technology and Digital Media in Oslo, Norway.

-💞️ I’m actively seeking an internship in FrontEnd Development to apply and enhance my skills.
+I am actively seeking an internship in Frontend Development where I can apply my skills and gain hands-on experience in building responsive, user-friendly web applications.

 ## Projects